-The 2018 season has just begun!
-All of the men’s teams have been prohibited from playing at the Sayville Middle School, whose authorities are afraid we will “dent the roof.”
-Wow, we wish we were that good!
-Our new field will be Brookwood Hall in Islip.
+The 2018 season is in full effect!
+Our new field is Brookwood Hall North in Islip.
 The playoff system has yet to be decided, but for now there are two divisions.
 The Seraphim made the cut and once again play in the A Division.

 2018 Scores and Highlights

 The first game of the year was snowed out, and the second took place in 39-degree weather.
 Our team went up against the Patchogue Mighty Warriors and took a commanding 1-0 lead in the top of the first inning.
 Fred had both the first hit and the first run of the season.
 We went on to quadruple the score in subsequent innings!
 Our team played hard but the other team played harder; it was a good measuring rod of where we are and where we need to be.
 The highlight of the game was that we were all still in a good mood when it ended, looking forward to warmer weather!

 Second game, first win!